 In Canada, corporations with enormous financial resources benefit from government loans, subsidies and tax rebates.
 Canadian corporations have no limits on their political activity.
 Everything they spend on public campaigns to affect public policies is 100 per cent deductible from their gross income, thus reducing the tax they pay to the government and representing a significant subsidy to their public policy work.
 In contrast, charities representing citizens are strictly limited on what they can and cannot say and how much they can spend to voice the concerns of Canadians on public policy.
 And when citizens give to a charity they receive a much smaller tax deduction.

 This makes no sense and isn’t fair.
 Corporations should not receive preferential treatment over regular Canadians on issues that impact Canadians’ daily lives.
 New legislation for charities must enhance the ability of citizens to participate in public policy development through the charities they support.

-Just weeks ago, Minister of National Revenue Diane Lebouthillier announced the start of a two-month, Canada-wide consultation with charities and the public on the rules under which charities should be allowed to speak out in Canadian society.
+Recently, Minister of National Revenue Diane Lebouthillier conducted a two-month, Canada-wide consultation with charities and the public on the rules under which charities should be allowed to speak out in Canadian society.
 Minister Lebouthillier remarked on “the critical role charities play in Canadian society” and committed to “working in collaboration with charities to maintain a fair system that respects and encourages their essential contribution.”

 Tell the Minister of Finance to introduce a new law that gives citizens a voice through the charities they support, levels the playing field with corporations and enables charities to continue their important work on public policy issues that help build a better Canada.